 Design these facilities with the objective of achieving a low life-cycle cost over the economic analysis planning period.
 To do so, the project's design program must adequately define the scope and performance requirements and match those needs against a budget.
 Conversely, the budget must adequately support an appropriate and high-quality program and the performance and technical requirements (such as sustainable design and AT criteria) identified in this UFC.

-Additional information on the cost impacts resulting from various design decisions may be found in Paragraph 2-11 and in Chapter 3.
+Additional information on the cost impacts resulting from various design decisions may be found in the paragraph entitled, "Alternations to Existing Facilities" and in Chapter 3.

 2-10 BUILDING CONFIGURATION AND LAYOUT.